The Letter to the Church of the Laodiceans

 From the beginning of the creation of the world king Messiah was born, for he entered the mind (of God) before even the world was created.

-In the book of Revelation we find a verse that provides further evidence regarding the fact of the Messiah’s preexistence.
+In the book of Revelation, we find a verse that provides further evidence regarding the fact of the Messiah’s preexistence.

 And all that dwell upon the earth shall worship him, whose names are not written in the book of life of the Lamb slain from the foundation of the world.
 (Rev 13:8)

 This statement is not to be taken literally, but figuratively, i.e. the slaughter of the Lamb has been in the Redemption Plan of YHVH from the very beginning of the world, hidden in Elohim who created all through the Messiah (Eph 3:9, Heb 11:3, Psa 33:6), who is the likeness of the invisible Elohim (Col 1:15-20), through whom He speaks to us in the last days (Heb 1:2).
+The word Beginning in Rev 3:14 is the same word in Gen 1:1 bereishit and can be translated: first or head, summit, most importantly, chiefly or primarily.
+Therefore, we can translate Rev 3:14, this time from Hebraic perspectives, thus,

 The Amen, the Trustworthy and True Witness, the first, the head, the summit, most importantly, chiefly and primarily, of the creation of Elohim,

-And indeed the prophet Isaiah and John speak of the same Messiah as the glory of YHVH:
+And indeed, the prophet Isaiah and John speak of the same Messiah as the glory of YHVH:

 And the glory of YHVH was revealed, and the mankind saw it and will see it again, because the mouth of YHVH has spoken it (Isa 40:5).
 And the Word was made flesh, and dwelt among us, and we beheld his glory, the glory as of the only begotten of the Father, full of grace and truth.
 (Joh 1:14)